Asics Trail Scout 2 running shoe review: great for all-year-round running

 Asics Trail Scout 2 running shoe: on the road

-We enjoyed the regular fit and fairly wide toe box, plus the secure lacing, but on our left foot the synthetic leather pushed inwards with each foot strike about 3cm down from the little toe.
+I enjoyed the regular fit and fairly wide toe box, plus the secure lacing, but on my left foot the synthetic leather pushed inwards with each foot strike about 3cm down from the little toe.
 Of course, this won’t be the case for everyone, but it shows the importance of trying shoes on and running round your house in them before you buy (with your intended trail running socks on remember) to make sure it fits your foot shape.

-The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films packed with trail- and ultra-running content.
-An award-winning journalist, writing for outdoor and adventure sports magazines and websites, her first book The Ultimate Guide to Trail Running 5k to 50k is out in January 2021.
+The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films about trail- and ultra-running advice, inspiration, races and gear reviews.
+An award-winning journalist, writing for outdoor and adventure sports magazines and websites, Claire's first book, The Ultimate Trail Running Handbook (5k to 50k), is out now.
+Her second, The Ultimate Ultra Running Handbook (50k to 100 miles), is out Autumn 2024.
 Claire also speaks and presents at events and races.